Eisbaeeer/ESP12-Wifi-Plane/README.md

 ## Folders

-- CAD --> Plane cutouts for laser or cnc or by hand
+- CAD --> Plane cutouts for laser or cnc or by hand and pdf paper
 - Gerber --> Gerber files for PCB
 - src --> Source files for Platformio
-- Use 3mm Depron / EPP

 ## Flashing firmware